iTwin/agent-starter/README.md

 ### Running agent locally

 To run your agent, you can simply do `npm start` (or `node .` if you're in the project root dir).
 This will continuously poll for new changesets pushed to the iModelHub.

+Once the agent is listening for changesets, you can use the [iTwinSynchronizer](https://www.bentley.com/en/products/product-line/digital-twins/itwin-synchronizer) to synchronize a change.

 For testing, it can often also be useful to skip the event listening and just run against a specific changeset.
 To do that, either run `npm start -- --latest` to use the latest changeset, or `npm start -- --changeset=<CHANGESETID>` to use any specific changeset.